Behavior Based Safety

 The first step in a behavior-based safety program is to identify hazardous behaviors through frequent safety observations, a form of near-miss reporting.

-1. Analysis of the Root Causes of Those Behaviors
+1. Root Causes Analysis of Unsafe Behaviors

-1. Implementation of Interventions to Address the Root Causes
+1. Implementation of Targeted Interventions

-The second step in a behavior-based safety program is to change employee behavior through targeted interventions, which have been analyzed in an MDPI systematic review on behavioral interventions in the workplace.
+The second step in a behavior-based safety program is to change employee behavior through targeted interventions.

-1. Evaluation of the Effectiveness of the Interventions
+1. Effectiveness Assessment of the Interventions

 1. Reducing Accidents and Injuries

 Identifying and addressing unsafe behaviors allows BBS programs to make workplaces safer for everyone.
-A ResearchGate study on BBS effectiveness has shown that BBS programs can reduce accidents by up to 50%

-1. Improving Morale
+1. Boosting Employee Morale

 1. Increasing Productivity

-1. Promote a Safety-First Culture
+1. Promotes a Culture of Safety Behavior

 Another essential benefit of safety programs is that they help promote a culture of behavioral safety in the workplace.